openstack/ironic/doc/source/install/refarch/common.rst

 the user instances on the bare metal node.
 The deploy interface orchestrates the deployment and defines how the image gets transferred to the target disk.

-The main alternatives are to use PXE/iPXE or virtual media - see :doc:`/admin/interfaces/boot` for a detailed explanation.
+The main alternatives are to use network boot (PXE, iPXE, UEFI HTTP boot) or virtual media - see :doc:`/admin/interfaces/boot` for a detailed explanation.

 If a virtual media implementation is available for the hardware, it is recommended using it for better scalability and security.
+The largest bottleneck in this case is the performance of the BMC network, where all virtual media images will be transferred.

-Otherwise, it is recommended to use iPXE, when it is supported by target hardware.
+Otherwise, it is recommended to use UEFI HTTP boot or iPXE, when it is supported by target hardware.
+The BMC network is not an issue in this case, but the requirement of DHCP on a shared L2 broadcast domain will limit the number of simultaneously running processes to maximum a few dozens.

 Hardware specifications
 ~~~~~~~~~~~~~~~~~~~~~~~